Tag Archive for: Asia & the Pacific

 Stepping up military support to humanitarian assistance in the Pacific

-Connecting the Indo-Pacific: the future of subsea cables and opportunities for Australia
+Connecting the Indo-Pacific: The future of subsea cables and opportunities for Australia

 This report examines the role of hyperscalers as drivers of the subcable market and the geostrategic context of subcable systems; it highlights the significance of these developments for Australia, exploring both the potential benefits and challenges.